Exploring Relations among Fairness Notions in Discrete Fair Division: Introduction

 \section{Introduction}

-The problem of fairly allocating items among multiple agents has garnered significant attention in fields such as computer science, multi-agent systems, and game theory.
-It has practical applications in many real-world scenarios such as dividing inheritance, distributing natural resources among countries or states, allocating public housing, settling divorce agreements, and assigning research papers to reviewers.
+The problem of fairly allocating items among multiple agents has garnered significant attention in multi-agent systems and game theory.
+It has many real-world applications like dividing inheritance, distributing natural resources among countries or states, allocating public housing, divorce settlements, and assigning research papers to reviewers.

-Research in fair division began with the study of \emph{divisible} resources, such as land, water, and cake \cite{steinhaus1940sur,stromquist1980how,varian1974equity}.
-The concept of \emph{fairness} was formally defined primarily in two ways: \emph{envy-freeness} (EF) and \emph{proportionality} (PROP).
-EF ensures that each agent believes they have received the best bundle compared to others, while PROP guarantees that each agent's value for their own bundle is at least a $1/n$ fraction of their value of the entire set of items, where $n$ is the number of agents.
-By the 1980s, both EF and PROP allocations were shown to exist, and algorithms were developed to find such allocations \cite{steinhaus1940sur,stromquist1980how,varian1974equity}.
+Research in fair division began with the study of \emph{divisible} resources, such as land, water, and cake \citep{steinhaus1940sur,stromquist1980how,varian1974equity}. \emph{Fairness} was formally defined primarily in two ways: \emph{envy-freeness} (EF) and \emph{proportionality} (PROP).
+EF ensures that each agent believes they received the best bundle compared to others, while PROP guarantees that each agent's value for their own bundle is at least $1/n$ times their value for the entire set of items, where $n$ is the number of agents.
+By the 1980s, EF and PROP allocations were shown to exist and be efficiently computable \citep{steinhaus1940sur,stromquist1980how,varian1974equity}.

-These positive results no longer hold when the items are indivisible.
+These positive results no longer hold for indivisible items.
 For instance, when 5 identical goods must be divided among two agents, an EF or PROP allocation is not possible.
-However, one can still aim for \emph{approximate} fairness; for example, an allocation where one agent receives 3 goods and the other receives 2 goods is intuitively as fair as possible.
-The challenge arises when we move beyond simple cases, such as this, to the general setting where items are heterogeneous and agents have different preferences.
-In such cases, formally defining (approximate) fairness becomes much more complex.
+However, one can still aim for \emph{approximate} fairness; e.g., an allocation where one agent receives 3 goods and the other receives 2 goods is intuitively as fair as possible.
+However, when we move beyond such simple examples to the general setting where items are heterogeneous and agents have different preferences, formally defining (approximate) fairness becomes much more complex.
 As a result, many fairness notions have been proposed for the indivisible setting.

+The concept of EF was relaxed to a notion called \emph{EF1}\fairDefLater{} (envy-freeness up to one item), and algorithms were designed to guarantee EF1 allocations \citep{budish2011combinatorial,lipton2004approximately}.
+A stronger relaxation of EF, called \emph{EFX}\fairDefAgain{} (envy-free up to any item), was introduced in \citet{caragiannis2019unreasonable}.
+Despite significant efforts, the existence of EFX allocations remains an open problem.
+Consequently, relaxations of EFX \citep{caragiannis2023new,amanatidis2020multiple,chaudhury2021little} as well as the existence of EFX in special cases \citep{chaudhury2024efx,plaut2020almost,amanatidis2021maximum} have been explored.